-The following list will begin from the southern most part of Daniel Boone National Forest and heads north (which is how I explored this area).
+The following list will begs from the southern most part of Daniel Boone National Forest and heads north (which is how I explored this area).

 1) Check out Eagle Falls:

 Basically we decided to explore Daniel Boone National Forest without any prior prep.
 We just saw some amazing pictures and let the GPS take us to what we thought was going to be the sandstone region I was talking about earlier.

 Sadly, because the map listing was incorrect, we basically ended up lost somewhere and had to stop in a town to ask where the sandstone area was.

 Unfortunately no one knew, but they did recommend we visit a popular waterfall location, Eagle Falls, and so we did.
 That ended up being a great decision as can tell from the photos.

 Here is the location of Eagle Falls and I highly recommend it!
 It isn’t a big waterfall, but the surrounding region and the waterfall itself is gorgeous!